What is ReadingWise Zip?

 Each pupil is allocated their own login to allow Zip to understand how secure a pupil is in relation to a letter/word-sound correspondence and to allocate new letters and sounds as appropriate.
 Each pupil therefore progresses at their own pace, with those needing more exposure to certain sounds receiving it while those secure can move on.

 Zip has a growing number of programmes which can be allocated on a per-learner basis.
-A, B and C are all based on the letters and sounds phonics phases and sets.
+A, B and C are based on the letters and sounds phonics phases and sets, for example.
 Programme A starts at phase 2; B starts at phase 3; C at phase 4.
 This allows a level of differentiation if useful.

 Programme D is based on a Scottish set of common words, Active Literacy up to P3 (P3 is year 2 in England).
 You can read more about this programme here.

-The image below shows the ReadingWise Dashboard for a pupil who has made progress through the Zip programme.
+The image below shows the ReadingWise Dashboard for a pupil who has made progress through the Zip programme following the letters and sounds sequence.
 Those items shown in green have been mastered by the pupil.
 Blue items are being worked on, and the white ones have yet to be tackled.

 This view is available to you for every pupil on the Zip programme.